-In this option, students will receive instruction through a 4+1 model with an A/B schedule.
+Students will receive instruction through a 4+1 model with an A/B schedule.
 4+1 is defined as students having a traditional schedule for four days of the week, with one day focused on asynchronous learning and virtual face-to-face support lessons.
 The A/B schedule extends each period of the school day to ~100 minutes on alternating days Monday-Thursday.